Teaching and learning throughout the lifespan

 The BA in Human Development and Learning (HDL) provides students with a strong practical and academic background in learning and development throughout the human lifespan.
 With support and instruction from our acclaimed faculty in Educational Psychology, students learn how to work with individuals from diverse backgrounds and in a variety of formal and informal educational environments.

-The BA Human Development and Learning (HDL) program provides students with a strong grounding in research and theory concerning learning and development throughout the lifespan.
-In addition, students learn how to apply this knowledge when working with individuals from diverse backgrounds and in a variety of formal and informal learning contexts and educational environments.
-Human development and human learning are complex and inter-related phenomena that are embedded within particular social, historical, and cultural contexts that not only shape and direct the course of learning and development, but are linked to an individuals’ overall success, achievement, productivity, and ability to thrive.
+Human development and human learning are complex, inter-related fields that are embedded within particular social, historical, and cultural contexts.
+These contexts not only shape and direct the course of each person's learning and development, but are linked to their overall success, achievement, productivity, and ability to thrive.

 What do HDL students learn?

 The HDL degree program equips its students to become experts in working within and designing effective, high-quality learning environments of all types.
 HDL students develop a deep understanding of how diverse individuals learn, and how that learning is impacted by developmental changes in areas such as cognition, identity, and language.

 HDL students learn how biological, contextual, institutional, structural, and cultural factors affect people's development.
 They also learn the real-life implications of these factors when working with people in many different contexts.
 Whether you are interested in working with young children, adolescents, or adults, the BA in Human Development and Learning will prepare you for a career where you can help ensure the best possible outcomes for people's personal growth and lifelong education.